tt-isv-org/scc/article-intro/README.md

 Up to this point we have used the generic term "permissions" to describe what pods can request (via the deployment manifest) and what SCCs will allow.
 In reality, "permissions" consist of 3 specific types - privileges, access control, and capabilities.
 Each with its own set of rules and syntax.

-In the following sections, we show some of available fields and values that can be used - from both the deployment manifest side (asking permission), and the SCC side (granting permission).
+In the following sections, we show some of available fields and the values that can be used - from both the deployment manifest side (asking permission), and the SCC side (granting permission).

 **IMPORTANT**: To be specific, the **security context** section of the deployment manifest is where permission requests are made.